 Hire an Experienced Philadelphia Personal Injury Lawyer

 The Wieand Law Firm knows how to get maximum compensation for your premises liability claim.
 We handle personal injury cases throughout all of Pennsylvania and New Jersey.
-Call Philadelphia personal injury attorney Brent Wieand today for a free legal consultation at 1(800) 481-5206.
-If your injury prevents you from traveling we will come to you.
+Call Philadelphia personal injury attorney Brent Wieand today for a free legal consultation at 1(888) 789-3161.
+If your injury prevents you from traveling one of our trip and fall lawyer in Philadelphia, PA will come to you.
 When accidents happen, the Wieand Law Firm is here to help.